AG-25/net-pay-calculator-web-app/README.md

 ## Running the Unittests and Application Locally:
 1. Clone the repository:
     >> git clone `https://github.com/AG-25/net-pay-calculator-web-app`
-1. Make sure Python version 3.8 or later is installed.
+1. Install Python version 3.8 or a later version.
 The most recent version of Python can be downloaded from: https://www.python.org/downloads/
 1. Install the Python modules listed in "requirements.txt" using pip:
    >> pip install requirements.txt